NeonMcFly/conflict-resolution/README.md

 ## This is a subheading created locally

-## This is a subheading created on GitHub
+## This is a subheading created on GitHub!